 Kate Hudson Bio

-Kate Garry Hudson (born April 19, 1979) is an American actress and singer-songwriter whose career spans film, television, music and business.
-She first gained major attention for her role as Penny Lane in Cameron Crowe’s Almost Famous, a performance that earned a Golden Globe Award and an Academy Award nomination, and she has since become widely known for a string of commercial romantic comedies and dramatic parts.
+Kate Garry Hudson (born April 19, 1979) is an American actress and singer-songwriter whose career has spanned romantic comedies, independent dramas, television series, and music.
+She first gained worldwide attention as the groupie Penny Lane in Cameron Crowe’s musical drama Almost Famous (2000), a performance that earned her the Golden Globe Award for Best Supporting Actress and an Academy Award nomination.
+Over the following two decades, Hudson built a reputation as a leading figure in romantic comedies while taking on more dramatic roles and eventually launching a parallel career in music.

 Early Life and Background

-Kate Garry Hudson was born in Los Angeles, California, to actress Goldie Hawn and musician Bill Hudson.
-Her parents divorced when she was an infant, and she and her brother Oliver Hudson were raised largely by their mother and her longtime partner, actor Kurt Russell, spending time in Snowmass, Colorado and Pacific Palisades, California.
+Kate Garry Hudson was born on April 19, 1979, in Los Angeles, California.
+She is the daughter of Academy Award-winning actress Goldie Hawn and actor, comedian, and musician Bill Hudson.
+Her parents divorced when she was eighteen months old, and she and her older brother, actor Oliver Hudson, were raised in Snowmass, Colorado, and Pacific Palisades, California, by her mother and her mother’s longtime partner, actor Kurt Russell.

-Hudson performed on stage as a child at the Santa Monica Playhouse and attended Crossroads, a college preparatory school in Santa Monica, graduating in 1997.
-She was accepted to New York University but chose to pursue acting instead, beginning a professional career in the late 1990s and building early experience in supporting film roles.
+Hudson attended Crossroads, a college-preparatory school in Santa Monica, graduating in 1997.
+She was accepted to New York University but chose to pursue acting instead of a traditional undergraduate degree, setting the stage for her professional career in film.

 Kate Hudson Career